yolisses/basic-reverb/README.md

 # Basic Reverb

 A Rust implementation of the reverb presented at [Let's Write A Reverb](https://youtu.be/6ZK2Goiyotk?si=7DKV5o-jFFr3YSP8).
-It was made basically copy and pasting from the [reverb example code](https://github.com/Signalsmith-Audio/reverb-example-code).
+It was made basically translating the [reverb example code](https://github.com/Signalsmith-Audio/reverb-example-code).
 It has differences tough:

 - It has a fixed number of channels